THE CHILLI CHALLENGE

 MAXIMUM FIELD SIZE

-- Custom t-shirt (HURRY! – Register by August 24 to get your t-shirt.
-Those registering on or after 8/25 WILL NOT receive a shirt!)
+- Custom t-shirt (register by noon on August 30 to get your t-shirt.
+Those registering after noon on 8/30 WILL NOT receive a shirt!)

-- Full race support (water/Gatorade/snack stops, restrooms, volunteer/staff support, bike sag support, water rescue units)
+- Full race support (aid stations, restrooms, volunteer/staff support, bike sag support, water rescue units)

 - Medical support provided by the Geisinger Sports Medicine/Orthopaedic Institute